Baby’s Marché Matcha

 At Baby's Marché, everything we offer, whether it's our seed oil free deli, raw dairy, meats, coffee or single origin matcha, comes from a place of honesty and intention.

-We’re not here to “correct” the way the word “ceremonial” is used, as we’ve been using it for a long time.
+We’re not here to “correct” the way the word ‘ceremonial’ is used, as we’ve been using it for a long time ourselves.
 Our intention is simply to provide you with more education, as we’re also learning more about our craft and are transparent about it here at Baby’s Marché.

 We hope you enjoyed this post and have even a deeper appreciation for what's in your cup!

 Questions about our matcha?
-Ask us at the café or email us at info@babysmarche.com, we love talking about what we serve you!
+Please email us at info@babysmarche.com, we love talking about what we serve you!